TV can be a lifeline for older people.

 "Television is my saviour, especially on the days when my illnesses flares up and I have trouble walking or using my hands.
 To someone still able to work it may not seem like a lot but £150 is an enormous amount of what I get per year.
 I sighed with relief at 75 when I didn't have to pay for a TV licence anymore - this just feels like a real kick in the nether regions."

+In June 2019, the BBC announced plans to means test the free TV licence.
 Means-tested benefits, which take into account how much money someone has, can make a big difference to people's lives.
 But that doesn't mean that means-testing is right for every type of benefit.
 And we don't believe it's right for TV licences.

 As well as being much more complicated and expensive than other options, means-testing means that the people who are most in need often miss out.
 Even with the best will in the world, we can't get everyone to claim the benefits they're entitled to which means many people who are most in need of a free TV licence would lose it.

-The BBC would plan to means test older people for a free TV licence by giving it only to those who receive a benefit called Pension Credit.
+The BBC plans to means test older people for a free TV licence by giving it only to those who receive a benefit called Pension Credit.
 But we know that two fifths of people who are entitled to this benefit – about 1.2 million pensioners – aren't getting it.
 We also know that those 1.2 million pensioners are the very poorest in our society.
 Many simply do not know they are entitled to it, or really struggle to complete a very complex application process which requires a lot of financial and personal information.
 For many, there's also a real stigma attached to accepting help.

 It's also important to consider the people who are just above the threshold for means-tested benefits.